Conversion Rate Optimization: Best Practices for Webflow Websites

 • Prioritize content hierarchy: Use headings, subheadings, and bullet points to structure your content, making it easy to scan and digest.

-• Optimize images and videos: Large files can slow down loading times.
-Use compressed images and consider lazy loading for videos to ensure a smooth user experience.
+• Optimize images and videos: Large files can slow down loading times, so compress images, unpixelate image elements for better clarity, and consider lazy loading for videos to ensure a smooth user experience.

 • Strategically place CTAs: Make your calls to action clear, concise, and visually prominent.
 Place them at logical points in the user journey, where visitors are most likely to convert.